phetsims/phet-info/ide/idea/setup.md

   space: `Editor > General > Editor Tabs > Tab placement: Right`
 * Name collisions with built-in types can make adding imports difficult.
 The following suggestions are ways to get around this problem.
   * Using "Code completion->Basic" (ctrl+space from default MacOS bindings) will only work if you are already importing from scenery imports.
   * A way around this is to auto-import a class with a name that is non built-in type to get scenery imports.js in your file automatically.
 Then you can auto import the file with a built-in type name and delete the first one.
 * [Live Templates](https://www.jetbrains.com/help/idea/using-live-templates.html#live_templates_types) are a feature
   that many devs use for quickly typing out common patterns in code.
 To try some out, ask a developer for some examples of their favorites.
 A set of live templates can be exported from one instance of WebStorm and imported in another.
 * Many devs use [patches](https://www.jetbrains.com/help/webstorm/using-patches.html) for quickly sharing code changes with other developers.
 They are most commonly used for:
   * Sending code changes over Slack when developers are pairing together and they need to switch who is leading
   * Adding code changes to a GitHub issue for other devs to try out.
-Often times, you may see patches contained in a "details" dropdown (notated as `<details>`) since they can be very long.
+Often times, you may see patches contained in a " details" dropdown (notated as `<details>`) since they can be very long.
 * It can be helpful to see the history of a file or section of a file that you're working in.
 This is not only a way to see how a section of code came to be, but also which devs made the changes.
 See documentation on the [Show History](https://www.jetbrains.com/help/webstorm/investigate-changes.html#file-history) feature (or do `Right click > Git > Show History/Show History for Selection`).